What's the Centralized Technology Purchasing process?

 No. Just fill out one requisition.
 Any adjustments that need to be made on the requisition will be completed on our end, and we'll always inform you of those adjustments.

-Why do you change the ship-to code on the requisition from me to the Technology Department?
+Why do you change the ship-to code on the requisition from me to Technology Services?

-The original ship-to code on the requisition is used to determine where the order will be delivered once the Technology Department has received, processed, tagged, and/or inventoried all necessary items.
-But it is physically changed on the PO so that all orders will reflect the Technology Department as the initial delivery address.
+The original ship-to code on the requisition is used to determine where the order will be delivered once Technology Services has received, processed, tagged, and/or inventoried all necessary items.
+But it is physically changed on the PO so that all orders will reflect Technology Services as the initial delivery address.
 Once again, that is part of the process.

 The technology purchasing requisition has all these spaces for signatures…are they all required?